-It is used to treat gout caused by excessive levels of uric acid in the blood (hyperuricemia).
+It treats gout caused by excessive uric acid levels in the blood (hyperuricemia).

-It is an inhibitor of xanthine oxidase and is similar to febuxostat (Uric Acid).
+It is a xanthine oxidase inhibitor similar to febuxostat (Uric Acid).

-Uric acid is a byproduct of the breakdown of certain proteins (purines) in the body by enzymes called xanthine oxidases.
+Uric acid is a byproduct of the body’s breakdown of specific proteins (purines) by enzymes called xanthine oxidases.
 Hyperuricemia occurs when the body produces more uric acid than it can eliminate.

 Uric acid forms crystals in the joints (gouty arthritis) and tissues, causing inflammation and pain.
-Elevated levels of uric acid in the blood can also cause kidney disease and kidney stones.
+Elevated uric acid levels can also cause kidney disease and kidney stones.

 Allopurinol prevents the production of uric acid by blocking the activity of enzymes that convert purines into uric acid.

-Uric acid levels generally begin to decrease within 2-3 days after the start of treatment and return to their original levels within 7-10 days after the suspension of Allopurinol.
+Uric acid levels generally begin to decrease within 2-3 days after treatment and return to their original levels within 7-10 days after the suspension of Allopurinol.

 Several months of treatment may pass before the gout attacks are controlled.